Andorr/NewsCommunity/README.md

 npm start
 ```

-The user-system requires a JWT_KEY for the token-generation to work, and therefore requires a random JWT_KEY in .env:
+The user-system requires a JWT_KEY for the token-generation to work, and therefore requires a random JWT_KEY in the __.env__ file:

 ```
 JWT_KEY= WRITE_A_RANDOM_LONG_STRING_HERE